 • Explore the charming and historic colonial city of Cape Town.

-• Stay at some of South Africa’s finest lodgings, including the deluxe One & Only in the heart of Cape Town.
+• Stay at some of South Africa’s finest lodgings.

 • See the Cape of Good Hope and stunning harbor vistas.